Gothic-UnZENity-Project/Gothic-UnZENity/README.md

 ![data flow](Docs/development/diagrams/data-flow.drawio.png)

-1. Gothic UnZENity requests data from ZenKit.dll (.net standard 2.1 shared library which is cross-OS compatibel).
+1. Gothic-UnZENity requests data from ZenKit.dll (.net standard 2.1 shared library which is cross-OS compatibel).
 2. The dll itself forwards request to libzenkitcapi.dll/.so as it includes the original ZenKit parser library.
 3. ZenKitCAPI loads the file system data.
 4. The data is then returned to Unity to build Unity C# objects like Meshes.

 ## Dependencies
-Gothic UnZENity is using the following projects:
+Gothic-UnZENity is using the following projects:
 * [ZenKit](https://github.com/GothicKit/ZenKit) (Gothic asset parser)
 * [ZenKitCAPI](https://github.com/GothicKit/ZenKitCAPI) (C++ -> C interface)
 * [ZenKitCS](https://github.com/GothicKit/ZenKitCS) (C# endpoint for C interface)